buildarr/ansible-playbooks/README.md

 * Sonarr for 4K TV shows: http://localhost:8990
 * Sonarr for anime series: http://localhost:8991

-When adding sereis to any Sonarr instance, they will communicate with Prowlarr to search for releases, and then set them for download on Transmission.
+When adding a series to any Sonarr instance, they will communicate with Prowlarr to search for releases, and then set them for download on Transmission.

 Once done, the Sonarr instances will hardlink the downloaded files to the destination media folders, making them available for any Jellyfin/Emby/Plex instance watching them.